 31 March 2017 £'000 31 March 2016 £'000

-154 157
+Minimum lease payments 154 157

-0 0
+Contingent rents 0 0

-0 0
+Sublease payments receivable 0 0

-154 157
+Total Operating Lease Costs for 2016/2017 154 157

-£'000 154 0 0

 23 Disclosure as Lessor

 Finance Leases

 With effect from April 2015, under the Devolution agreement with Newark Town Council, the Council has leased Newark Market Place and the Arena toilets and retail unit, Tolney Lane, Newark to Newark Town Council.
 The leases are for a peppercorn rent and therefore there will be no lease payments receivable from these arrangements.
 The leases have been accounted for as finance leases and the asset values have transferred to Newark Town Council.